 Typical of most musicians, DrmJ has worked a variety of jobs to supplement his music income.
 Among those entrepreneurial activities, DrmJ has achieved success as a music journalist and as a creative writer, as well as a photographer.
 As a published author and freelance writer, DrmJ's bibliography includes feature magazine articles concerning music as well as ichthyology, a book within the field of herpetology, and other literature (both fiction and non-fiction) on a variety of topics.

-Currently, DrmJ lives a quiet life with his wife (a web designer and programmer) in a small Pennsylvania town, focusing on his songwriting and writing.
+Currently, DrmJ lives a quiet life in a small Pennsylvania town, focusing on his songwriting and literary writing.

 Interviews with DrmJ: